yangyi02/human-pose-estimation/README.md

 ## Using the detection code

-1. Move to the code_basic directory
+1. Move to the `code_basic` directory
-2. Start matlab
+2. Start Matlab
-3. Run the 'compile' script to compile the helper functions.
-   (you may need to edit compile.m to use a different convolution
-    routine depending on your system)
+3. Run `compile.m` to compile the helper functions.
+(You may also edit `compile.m` to use a different convolution routine depending on your system.)
-4. Run 'demo' to see an example of the code run on sample images.
+4. Run `demo.m` to see the detection code run on sample images.
 5. By default, the code is set to output the highest-scoring detection in an image.
-Uncomment line 27 if you would like to see all detections.

 ## Using the learning code

-1. Move to the code_full directory
+1. Move to the `code_full` directory
+2. Download the PARSE dataset (MB), BUFFY dataset (MB) and INRIA Person Background dataset (59MB), put them into `code_full/data/PARSE`, `code_full/data/BUFFY` and `code_full/data/INRIA` respectively.
+Or you can simply call `bash download_data.sh` in Linux system.
-2. Start matlab
+3. Start Matlab
-3. Run the 'compile' script to compile the helper functions.
-   (you may need to edit compile.m to use a different convolution
-    routine depending on your system)
+4. Run `compile.m` to compile the helper functions.
+(You may also edit `compile.m` to use a different convolution routine depending on your system.)
-4. Run 'PARSE_demo' or 'BUFFY_demo' to see an example of the complete system, including training and benchmark evaluation.
+5. Run `PARSE_demo.m` or `BUFFY_demo.m` to see the complete system including training and benchmark evaluation.

 ## References

 [1] Y. Yang, D. Ramanan.
-Articulated Pose Estimation using Flexible Mixtures of Parts.
+[Articulated Pose Estimation using Flexible Mixtures of Parts](https://yangyi02.github.io/research/pose/pose_cvpr2011.pdf).
 CVPR 2011.

 [2] P. Felzenszwalb, R. Girshick, D. McAllester.
-Discriminatively Trained Deformable Part Models. http://people.cs.uchicago.edu/~pff/latent.
+[Discriminatively Trained Deformable Part Models](http://www.rossgirshick.info/latent/).
+PAMI 2010.

 [3] D. Ramanan.
-Dual Coordinate Descent Solvers for Large Structured Prediction Problems.
-UCI Technical Report, to appear.
+[Dual Coordinate Descent Solvers for Large Structured Prediction Problems](https://arxiv.org/pdf/1312.1743.pdf).
+UCI Technical Report 2014.

 [4] D. Ramanan.
 Learning to Parse Images of Articulated Bodies.
 NIPS 2006.

 [5] V. Ferrari, Marcin Eichner, M. J. Marin-Jimenez, A. Zisserman.
-Buffy Stickmen V2.1: Annotated data and evaluation routines for 2D human pose estimation. http://www.robots.ox.ac.uk/~vgg/data/stickmen/index.html
+[Buffy Stickmen V2.1: Annotated data and evaluation routines for 2D human pose estimation](http://www.robots.ox.ac.uk/~vgg/data/stickmen/index.html).
+IJCV 2012.

 [6] N. Dalal, B. Triggs.
 Histograms of Oriented Gradients for Human Detection.
 CVPR 2005.